How Parents Can Help

 - Lend support to your child throughout the job search process, but do not conduct the job search yourself.

-- Assist the Career Services Center.
+- Assist the Center for Career Development.
 When you have an open full-time, internship, part-time or summer position, please call our office with the information.
 If you are an alumni, please consider becoming a mentor and helping current students learn more about your profession.

 Thank you!
 And remember . . . by working together, we can prepare our students for their future!